 Beginning in 2005, ISC began publicly advocating for operators to stop operating open resolvers.
 In 2007 we changed the behavior of BIND, the world’s most popular nameserver software, so that open resolvers would no longer be the default.
 And in 2008 ISC CTO Joao Damas co-authored RFC 5358, “Preventing Use of Recursive Nameservers in Reflector Attacks.”
 For 8 years now we’ve been consistently leading on this issue as part of our mission to strengthen the DNS infrastructure, improve network security, and contribute to a stable and open internet.
 But there are still many open resolvers in operation.
 In order to avoid being pressed into service as an unwitting pawn in a criminal conspiracy, ISC strongly advises that DNS operators make use of the security features in BIND to enforce reasonable access permissions on their recursive resolvers.

-Next week we’ll have more to share about how current ISC development efforts are targeting reflection attacks and other network abuse to create a better internet for everybody.
+Next week we’ll have more to share about how current ISC development efforts are targeting reflection attacks and other network abuses to create a better Internet for everybody.